Progeria: Notable cases

+Tiffany Wedekind, an internet influencer from Columbus, Ohio known as Tenacious Tiffany, is currently the oldest living person with progeria at 49.
+She also designs clothes, does yoga, involved in public speaking, amongst other things.
+She credits her positive attitude towards her longevity with the disease.
+She was also featured on TLC's show One Day In My Body.

 Fiction

-Orlando Gardiner, one of the main characters in Tad Williams' science fiction tetralogy Otherland suffers from progeria.
+Orlando Gardiner, one of the main characters in Tad Williams' science fiction tetralogy Otherland, suffers from progeria.
 Due to his illness, he spends a lot of time gaming on the net as Thargor, the barbarian.
 Over the course of the story, he dies at 14 years of age.

+The protagonist of the 2009 Hindi feature film Paa is a boy with a rare genetic condition progeria and the film focuses on his relationship with his parents.

-In the television series Star Trek: Voyager, the episode Scientific Method features an adult character who experiences advanced aging after his genes are altered, leading the ship's doctor to draw a comparison with progeria.
+The episode "Scientific Method" of the television series Star Trek: Voyager features an adult character who experiences advanced aging after his genes are altered, leading the ship's doctor to draw a comparison with progeria.

+Kimberly Akimbo, both the 2021 Broadway Musical (Tony Award for Best Musical) and the 2001 play, tell the story of a 16-year-old girl with a progeria-like disease.
+Both the play and musical, book and lyrics, are by David Lindsay-Abaire, with Jeanine Tesori writing the music.